uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 rm(list = ls())
 ```

+### Summary of first three methods

+The first three methods differ in their default settings and in the
+order of the processing steps:

+    stats::heatmap():     scale (row) -> cluster -> colour
+    gplots::heatmap.2():  cluster -> scale (none) -> colour
+    pheatmap::pheatmap(): scale (none) -> cluster -> colour

-### Method 4: a dataframe in `ggplot2`
+### Method 4: a dataframe in ggplot2

-If you want to stick to the `ggplot2` package for all your data visualisation, there is a way to create a simple heatmap.
-So far, we have seen methods that make use of data matrices; however, `ggplot2` deals with dataframes.
+If you want to stick to the ggplot2 package for all your data
+visualisation, there is a way to create a simple heatmap (without
+clustering).
+So far, we have seen methods that make use of data
+matrices; however, ggplot2 deals with dataframes.

-If you don't have `ggplot2` installed on your system, you can do that with the command `install.packages("ggplot2")`.
+If you don’t have ggplot2 installed on your system, you can do that with
+the command `install.packages("ggplot2")`.

 Load the necessary library: